2020 Pakistan Super League final

-The 2020 Pakistan Super League Final was a Twenty20 cricket match played on 17 November 2020 at the National Stadium in Karachi, Pakistan, between the Karachi Kings and Lahore Qalandars to determine the winner of the 2020 Pakistan Super League (PSL).
-Karachi Kings defeated the Lahore Qalandars by five wickets to win their maiden PSL title.
+The 2020 Pakistan Super League Final was a Twenty20 cricket match played on 17 November 2020 at the National Stadium in Karachi, Pakistan, between Karachi Kings and Lahore Qalandars to determine the winner of the 2020 Pakistan Super League (PSL).
+Karachi Kings defeated Lahore Qalandars by five wickets to win their maiden PSL title.

 The match was originally planned to be played on 22 March 2020 at the Gaddafi Stadium in Lahore, Pakistan.
-Due to the 2020 coronavirus outbreak in Pakistan, the final was re-scheduled from 22 March to 18 March.
+Due to the 2020 coronavirus outbreak in Pakistan, the final was rescheduled from 22 March to 18 March.

-In mid-March, however, the Pakistan Cricket Board (PCB) indefinitely suspended the four remaining games of the 2020 season of the Pakistan Super League (PSL) due to the Covid-19 pandemic.
-Later in September, the PCB announced new dates for the remaining fixtures, with the final to be held on 17 November 2020 at the same venue.
-In late October, it was announced that the venue had been shifted from Gaddafi Stadium in Lahore to the National Stadium in Karachi, due to poor air quality in Lahore.
+In mid-March, the Pakistan Cricket Board (PCB) had indefinitely suspended the four remaining games of the 2020 PSL season due to the COVID-19 pandemic.
+In September, the PCB announced new dates for the remaining fixtures, with the final to be held on 17 November 2020 at the same venue.
+In late October, it was announced that the venue had been shifted from Gaddafi Stadium in Lahore to the National Stadium in Karachi, due to poor air quality amid smog in Lahore at that time of the year.